A quantum fluctuation theorem for any Lindblad master equation: The modified quantum master equation

-The jump between the states $\ket j$ and $\ket{ j'}$ occurs with rate $\gamma_{\alpha,j'j}$, and the corresponding entropy change in the bath $\alpha$ is given by Eq.~(\ref{dsa}) in the main text.
-Such jumps in the ME (\ref{me:eq}) are described by $D_D[\rho_D]$ implicitly introduced in Eq.~(\ref{rhoD:app}), thus only the coupling between the diagonal elements in the ME contributes to the change in the bath entropy $\SB$.
-Let us now suppose that we know the modified density matrix $\tilde \rho(\SB,t)$ at time $t$, and let us consider the time evolution of its diagonal and non diagonal part.
-For the diagonal part, at time $t+\delta t$, we have
+which corresponds to Eq.~(\ref{dsa}) in the main text.
+Such jumps in the ME (\ref{me:eq}) are described by $D_D[\rho_D]$ implicitly introduced in Eq.~(\ref{rhoD:app}), thus only the coupling between the diagonal elements in the ME contributes to the change in the bath generalised entropy $\cS$.
+After the jump $j\to j'$ the generalised entropy changes as $\cS \to \cS +\Delta s_{\alpha,j'j}$.
+Let us now suppose that we know the modified density matrix $\bar \rho(\cS,t)$ at time $t$, and let us consider the time evolution of its diagonal and nondiagonal parts.
+For the diagonal part, at time $t+\tau $, we have